Yuwuko/Yuuko/README.md

 ## Commands

 The global invocation/prefix is `@BasketBandit` (mention) and the custom prefix is automatically set to `-` but can be changed.
 This is used to prefix the below commands so the bot recognises that it is a command.
-You can also set a custom prefix using the `setprefix` command below which I recommend to make everything quicker.
-E.g. `@BasketBandit setprefix !` or `-setprefix !`.
+To set a custom prefix, you can use the `settings` command below.

-__PLEASE READ:__ In most cases, the bot sets itself up correctly.
-The easiest way to check is by typing the command given above to change the prefix.
-If you do not wish to do this, ensure that there is only a _single_ space between `@BasketBandit` and the rest of the command.
+__PLEASE READ:__ In most cases, the bot sets itself up correctly with an easy way of checking to use the `-about` command.
+If the bot has not set itself up correctly, try using the `-setup` command.

 ### Core